Disjoint Generation of Synthetic Data: Background

-One exception to this workflow is in the federated/distributed setting, where all records and/or features cannot (for practical or legal reasons) be joined on a single server.
-Under these conditions, it is a major challenge to create even half-decent generative models, and despite best efforts, state-of-the-art generative models in a horizontally or vertically federated learning setting (see e.g.,~\cite{Fang2022, Duan2023, Yuan2024}) perform at best similarly compared to the non-distributed case.
-In our scenario, instead of working within the confines of necessity, we purposely partition the data, hoping to have some benefit towards utility, privacy, and efficiency.
-Conditional generation is perhaps the closest related concept, and conditioning based on chunks of already generated variables has been attempted previously in studies with Bayesian Network models and Auto-Regressive Generative Models \cite{Deeva2020, Tiwald2025}.
-Both examples show a limited but optimistic palette of results with good efficiency and performance compared to their baselines.
+The motivation for disjoint generation was initially prompted by a practical constraint: data supplied in disparate vertical slices with only partial overlap between entries.
+However, we soon found that partitioning could be beneficial even when working outside the confines of necessity.
+Computational speed-up is, of course, a trivial and well-known benefit that has been explored in related topics, such as for differential privacy mechanisms (see~\cite{Hardt2012}), but other advantages, like access to mixed-model generation and empirical privacy gains, remain unexplored and undocumented.
+Conditional generation is perhaps the closest related concept, and conditioning based on chunks of already generated variables has been attempted previously in studies with Bayesian network models and auto-regressive generative models~\citep{Deeva2020, Tiwald2025}.
+Both examples show a limited but promising palette of results with good efficiency and performance compared to their baselines.

-Splitting data column-wise (or having data supplied as such) may give rise to a host of benefits, including computational speedup, access to mixed-model synthesis, and increased privacy, but also raises certain challenges.
-Namely, while there remains a relationship in the training data between rows of disjoint tables, unless conditioning is enforced in the model (as in~\cite{Deeva2020}), synthetic samples will generally not belong together with those modelled based on another slice of the dataset.
-This raises the problem of column-wise joining of datasets with no shared variables or keys and represents a challenge that few authors have attempted to solve, although some examples exist in record linkage~\cite{Smith2019} or federated learning~\cite{Lee2018}.
-In both cases, some information is shared between the datasets being joined, enabling rule-based, probabilistic, and machine learning methods of reassembly.
-Machine learning techniques and similarity learning generally outperform probabilistic methods~\cite{Wilson2011, Tripathi2024}.
+Disjoint generation reaches beyond the conditioning setting, which introduces a significant structural challenge with the loss of row-level alignment.
+Namely, while there remains a relationship in the training data between rows of disjoint tables, synthetic samples will generally not belong together with those modelled based on another slice of the dataset.
+While this task shares characteristics with record linkage~\citep{Smith2019} and federated entity matching~\citep{Lee2018}, those fields typically rely on some shared information to facilitate probabilistic or rule-based joining.
+In the truly disjoint setting, where no such overlap exists, the challenge shifts toward learning and preserving underlying cross-slice dependencies.
+Since machine learning and similarity-based techniques have been shown to outperform traditional probabilistic methods in related domains~\citep{Wilson2011, Tripathi2024}, they provide a promising foundation for the reassembly framework we propose here.

-\section{Disjoint Generative Models}
+\section{Disjoint generative models}